-Because Spark applications can consist of many different types of stages, the configuration that’s optimal for one stage might be dreadfully inappropriate for another stage.
-Therefore, we need to tune Spark applications stage by stage.
+Because a Spark application can consist of many different types of stages, the configuration that’s optimal for one stage might be inappropriate for another stage.
+Therefore, Spark memory optimization techniques for Spark applications have to be performed stage by stage.

 In addition to configuring stages, developers have control over the number of tasks in an application (parallelism), as well as the executor sizing for the application.
-What isn’t straightforward is how to pick the number of partitions and the size of the executors, and so we’ll cover that next.
+What isn’t straightforward is how to pick the number of partitions and the size of the executors.
+We’ll cover that next.

 Executor and Partition Sizing

-Executor and partition sizing are two of the most important factors that a developer has control over when tuning Spark applications.
+Executor and partition sizing are two of the most important factors that a developer has control over with Spark tuning.
 To understand how they are related to each other, we first need to understand how Spark executors use memory.
-Figure 3 shows the different regions of Spark executor memory.
+Figure 2 shows the different regions of Spark executor memory.

 On the other hand, the larger the executor size, the fewer executors we can simultaneously run in the cluster.
 That is, large executor sizes frequently cause suboptimal execution speed due to a lack of task parallelism.

-A good rule of thumb when Spark tuning is to first choose the number of partitions, then pick an executor size to meet the memory requirements.
+One of the best Spark memory optimization techniques when dealing with partitions and executors is to first choose the number of partitions, then pick an executor size to meet the memory requirements.

 Choosing the Number of Partitions